-SAMPLE BOARD RESOLUTION IN SUPPORT OF TOBACCO 21 (T-21) LEGISLATION IN WISCONSIN
+BOARD RESOLUTION IN SUPPORT OF TOBACCO 21 (T-21)

+LEGISLATION IN WISCONSIN

-Whereas, tobacco smoking is a well-recognized health risk for young people and adults and tobacco use is recognized as the single most preventable cause of death in the United States; and
+Whereas, tobacco use is a well-recognized health risk for young people and adults and the single most preventable cause of death in the United States; and

 Whereas, Wisconsin school boards are required by section 120.12(20), Wis.
 Statutes, to prohibit the use of tobacco products on premises owned, rented by or under the control of the school district.
 This prohibition applies to any use of tobacco products, not just smoking, and applies to everyone, not just students and staff; and